EvanON-test/msc-dissertation/README.md

 - tflite_runtime	2.13.0
 - PIL 				10.0.0

-- NB:(Updated 25/07/25 - For Jetson Nano 2GB Developer Edition)

 # pipeline.py - Main file for executing the pipeline.

-A Computer Vision pipeline utilising Binary classifier, frame selector, object detector and keypoint detector models over a saved video file.
+A Computer Vision pipeline utilising binary classifier, frame selector, object detector and keypoint detector models over a directory.

 Default implementation

     Pipeline.run(data_path, monitor=None, runs=1):

 Where:

     `data_path`: is the data path of video files to be processed.
     `monitor`: is the optional monitoring instance (needed for collecting monitoring data) `runs`: is the number of runs (needed to loop the single available 30 second video to replicate longer videos for monitoring runs)